-While composition of the soil indicates agriculture is not an industry that will thrive in this area, the Town and County have historically been an agricultural community and further agricultural development should be encouraged.
-It should be noted that placing emphasis on other forms of development may also be the key to rejuvenating the economy of this area.
+The composition of the soil indicates that agriculture is not an industry that will thrive in this area.
+It should be noted that placing emphasis on other forms of development may be the key to rejuvenating the economy of this area.